malfarom29/doorkeeper-poc/README.md

 }
 ```

-And now to request a token make a `POST /oauth/token` with the same parametes as for the authorization code flow but adding `code_verifier`
+And now to request a token make a `POST /oauth/token` with the same parametes as for the authorization code flow but adding the `code_verifier`

 ```json
 {